Probate Process In Arizona

 Delays To Your Inheritance In Arizona

 Unfortunately, the Arizona probate system suffers from the same delays that plague the rest of the country.
 With very few exceptions, there is no way to avoid the lengthy process of probate in Arizona.
 The average probate process in the US is open for a full year and a half and there’s no indication Arizona is any different.
 Non-cash assets such as real estate, cars, etc. must be appraised and sold which can be one of the largest delays.
 Most heirs in Arizona would love to access their inheritance right away to pay for expenses but the current system locks them out for many months, if not years.

 Access Your Inheritance In Arizona Immediately

 If you are an heir in Arizona and would rather not wait years for your inheritance to finally distribute, give us a call today.
-For over 25 years, we’ve offered Arizonans a better option with inheritance advances.
-Heirs in Arizona can now access their inheritance in as little as 3 days.
+For over 25 years, Inheritance Funding has offered Arizonans a better option with inheritance advances.
+Heirs in Arizona can now access their inheritance in as little as 24 hours.
 Let us know how much of your inheritance you’d like right now and we will get to work right away.
 We’ve advanced over $180 million to thousands of heirs all over the country during our 25+ years in business.
 Give us a call today or fill out the form on this page; one of our friendly staff will be happy to answer any questions you have regarding probate in Arizona.